Iness-BouabiD/Information-retrieval/README.md

 # Information-retrieval
- Python-based search engine for structured and unstructured data retrieval, using to INEX standards
+ Python-based search engine for structured and unstructured data retrieval, using INEX standards